Tee Higgins Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 - Against the Titans in the AFC Divisional round, Higgins racked up 96 yards on seven receptions (nine targets).

-- Higgins has also added eight grabs for 106 yards over his last three outings.
-He was targeted 13 times and put up 35.3 receiving yards per game.
+- Higgins has caught eight passes on 13 targets for 106 yards, averaging 35.3 yards over his last three games.

 Higgins' Cincinnati Teammates